valyala/gorpc/README.md

 with RPC:

-* It minimizes the number of connect() syscalls by pipelining request and response messages over a single TCP connection.
+* It minimizes the number of connect() syscalls by pipelining request and response messages over a single connection.

 * It minimizes the number of send() syscalls by packing as much as possible pending requests and responses into a single compressed buffer